 - Peak fertile days so that you can optimize your chances of conception.

 Now that you know the power of cervical fluid, it is time to get to tracking it!
+So, what does kegg measure?
 Instead of measuring qualitative observations, such as “sticky” or “egg-white cervical mucus”, kegg detects the electrolytes in the cervical fluid which shift in correlation to the changing hormones.
+How does kegg work?
 The kegg readings form a valley during the fertile window of the cycle allowing us to see the full fertile window unfold in real-time.
 As estrogen rises and the cervical fluid becomes hospitable to sperm, the kegg readings descend on the y-axis.

 In addition, since conception is most likely to result from sperm 2 to 3 days before ovulation, kegg users benefit from a greater awareness of their overall fertility throughout each cycle.